 Every year, millions of people are forced to flee their home.
 At UNHCR, we work to safeguard their rights and well-being – and have been doing so since 1950.
 While we receive donations from corporates and institutions, face-to-face fundraising remains one of the main fundraising channels for UNHCR to seek continuous donation from individual donors.
 Your support and generosity make it possible for us to continue to provide life-saving support to refugees, displaced and stateless people.
 Together, we also protect their basic rights and help them build a better future for themselves and their communities.

 Face-to-face fundraising is one of the most wildly used fundraising channels for non-profit organizations that involves inviting individuals to sign up as a monthly donor through fundraising ambassadors located in public areas such as shopping malls, MTR, pedestrian flyovers, bus terminals and ferry piers.

-Fundraising ambassadors representing UNHCR will wear a blue or white uniform with UNHCR logo and carry identification badge and supporting document stating personal information.
+Fundraising ambassadors representing UNHCR will wear a blue or white uniform with UNHCR logo and carry identification badge and the original copies of the Public Subscription Permit issued by Social Welfare Department.
 Fundraising toolkits are developed by UNHCR to ensure that all fundraising ambassadors represent UNHCR appropriately.
 Monthly donations can be made by auto-pay or credit card.
 For security reason, please note that the ambassadors should not accept donations in cash.

 Why we do face-to-face fundraising?